-- Go to www.heartlandecsi.com
+- Go to https://www.heartland.ecsi.net

-- Choose the 1098-E form by year and click “View”
+- Choose the 1098-E form by year and click View

 If you have any trouble logging in, please contact our office.

-The 1098-T is a record of the financial information reported by Harvard to the IRS on a student's behalf.
-This information includes the total amount billed for qualified tuition and related expenses in a calendar year, and the total amount of scholarships or grants disbursed in the calendar year.
+- As of calendar(tax) year 2018, this information will include the total amount paid for qualified tuition and related expenses in a calendar year, as well as the total amount of scholarships or grants disbursed in the calendar year.
 Related expenses do not include charges for room, board, insurance, health fees, transportation or similar expenses.

 - If you need to review the individual payments made to your student account within a given calendar year, expand the Account Details section of your student account and filter the results by a specific date range.

 All eligible Harvard Students seeking academic credit who are:

 International students who have filed a US taxpayer number on their records